All Episodes

 Do you believe homosexuality is a curse?

-Do you believe it's something that you were born gay or that you can change your behavior?
+Do you believe that it's something that you were born gay or that you can change your behavior?

-And so I disagree with Reverend McClerkin.
+And so I disagree with Reverend McClurkin.

-Uh but uh understand part of what I hope to offer as president is the ability to reach to people that I don't agree with.
+But understand, Tim, part of what I hope to offer as president is the ability to reach to people that I don't agree with.

-Uh we haven't been reaching out to them, and I think that if we're going to make significant progress on critical issues that we face, whether it's education or health care or energy or our foreign policy in this country, we've got to be able to get beyond our comfort zones and just talk to people we don't like.
+And I think that if we're going to make significant progress on critical issues that we face, whether it's education or health care or energy or our foreign policy in this country, we've got to be able to get beyond our comfort zones and just talk to people we don't like or just talk to people we like or people that we agree with on every single issue.

-Uh might have been a slip-up there.
+Might have been a slip up there.

 But you know what strikes me here?

-The evangelical community is one where the Democrat Party, I think we have generally seen as hostile.
+The evangelical community is one where the Democrat Party, I think, we have generally seen as hostile.

-Do you ever stop to think that they, Mr. Obama might see you and your party as hostile?
+Do you ever stop to think that they, Mr. Obama, might see you and your party as hostile?

 You think maybe they were minding their own business one day.